-Basis for Political and Practical Decisions
+Basis for political and practical decisions

 Since the middle of the twentieth century, social research has become more important as a basis for decisions in practical and political contexts.
-In most countries, regular surveys in various areas are common practice; reports on health, on poverty, and on the situation of the elderly and of youth and children are produced, often commissioned by government.
+In most countries, regular surveys in various areas are common practice; reports on health, on poverty and on the situation of the elderly and of youth and children are produced, often commissioned by government.
 In many cases, such monitoring does not involve extra research, but rather summarizes existing research and results in the field.
-But as the PISA studies or the HBSC study (Hurrelmann et al. 2003) show, in areas like health, education and youth, additional studies do sometimes contribute to the basis of these reports.
+But, as the PISA studies or the HBSC study (Hurrelmann et al. 2003) show, in areas like health, education and youth, additional studies do sometimes contribute to the basis of these reports.
 In the HBSC study, representative data about 11- to 15-year-old adolescents in the population are collected.
 At the same time, case studies with purposefully selected cases are included.
 Where data from representative studies are not available or cannot be expected, sometimes only case studies provide the data basis.

-In many areas, decisions about establishing, prolonging or continuing services, programs or institutions are based on evaluations of existing examples or experimental programs (for evaluation see Chapter 5 and Flick 2006).
+In many areas, decisions about establishing, prolonging or continuing services, programs or institutions are based on evaluations of existing examples or experimental programs.
 Here, social research not only provides data and results as a basis for decisions, but also makes assessments and evaluations - by, for example, examining whether one type of school is more successful in reaching its goals than a different type.
+Therefore, the potential for implementation of research results, and more generally the impact of research beyond academia, become more important.
+Chandler (2013, p.
+3) states: